jambuu/gnutoolchain/README.md

 # Gnu Toolchain - Training
-A training where participants will be encourage to understand the main steps of creating a c++ program using the gnu toolchain.
+A training where participants will be encouraged to understand the main steps of creating a `C++`  program using the gnu toolchain.